AllenInstitute/coupledAE-patchseq/refactor/README.md

  - `model.py`: coupled autoencoder implementation
  - `train.py`: specifies the training
  - `/utils`: helper functions
- - `/notebooks/`: minimal demos for
+ - `/notebooks/`: simplified examples for the main results of the manuscript.
     - `model_training.ipynb`: short training run for a coupled autoencoder model
-    - `clustering.ipynb`: demonstrates unsupervised, _de novo_ clustering for the Allen Institute Patchseq dataset using representations from one of the pre-trained models
+    - `clustering.ipynb`: unsupervised, _de novo_ clustering of the aligned representations for the Patch-seq dataset
-    - `crossmodal_prediction.ipynb`: shows how to perform cross-modal prediction using a pre-trained network
+    - `crossmodal_prediction.ipynb`: cross-modal prediction for validation cells using a pre-trained network